-This post is part of a series on problems I've encountered with financial advisers and my day 3 blog post for the #YourTurnChallenge.
-This article may contain affiliate links; there's a possibility I could earn income when you click through one of these links and sign up for an account, make a purchase, etc. This article is written for entertainment purposes only and should not be construed as financial or any other type of professional advice.
+This post is part of a series on problems I’ve encountered with financial advisers and my day 3 blog post for the #YourTurnChallenge.
+Disclosure: This article is written for entertainment purposes only and should not be construed as financial or any other type of professional advice.

 Several years ago, I was considering hiring an investment professional who could help manage my money.
 I envisioned this person providing insights on the selection of mutual funds, ETFs, and individual stocks; explaining the rationale for making these selections; and dealing with administrative tasks associated with managing a portfolio.

-Anyway, to test the local advisers' skills and integrity, I worked with my initial contact to execute the rollover of a 401(k) plan to an IRA; and then make investment recommendations that I either approved or rejected.
-Based on recent successes, the adviser seemed confident of recommended investments and their superiority to other choices.
+Anyway, to test the local advisers’ skills and integrity, I worked with my initial contact to execute the rollover of a 401(k) plan to an IRA; and then make investment recommendations that I either approved or rejected.
+Based on recent successes, the adviser seemed confident in recommended investments and their superiority over other choices.

 I didn’t mention to the sales rep that I had a significant amount of money in an IRA in a separate account, possibly available for management for the right person.
 Again, my goal was to evaluate the adviser’s integrity and knowledge and then possibly expand our relationship.

 Initially, I was pleased with the service.
 The rollover was completed and funds were invested.
 But when another adviser replaced my initial contact, a new and improved recommendation was made.
 I was happy to test this new person’s investment savvy.
 But later I felt that the change in investments may have been contrived just to generate a sale.
 The investment did not seem superior and the adviser did not maintain the relationship.